linxGnu/mssqlx/README.md

     // You can also get a single result, a la QueryRow jason = Person{}
     err = db.Get(&jason, "SELECT * FROM person WHERE first_name=$1", "Jason")
-    fmt.Printf("%#v\n", jason)
+    // or get from slaves only: db.GetOnSlave(&people, "SELECT * FROM person ORDER BY first_name ASC")
+    // or get from master only: db.GetOnMaster(&people, "SELECT * FROM person ORDER BY first_name ASC") fmt.Printf("%#v\n", jason)
     // Person{FirstName:"Jason", LastName:"Moiron", Email:"jmoiron@jmoiron.net"}